 From 2008-2012 he worked as a curatorial advisor for the Groeninghe collective in Bruges, Belgium, where he advised purchases from artists such as Tomas Saraceno, Ida Ekblad, Damiàn Ortega, Pamela Rosenkranz, Thomas Zipp, Matthias Dornfeld, David Claerbout and Rinus van de Velde (amongst others).

-Since 2014 he works as an advisor for the private Belgian collection Van Tuyckom-Taets in order to upgrade and contextualize the collection.
-In this context he also supervises the public presentation of the collection at Vlerick Business School in Brussels and Gent.
+From 2014-2018/19 he worked as a curatorial advisor for the private Belgian collection Van Tuyckom-Taets in order to upgrade and contextualize the collection.
+In this context he also co-supervised the public presentation of the collection at Vlerick Business School in Brussels and Gent.

-Erno Vroonen provides professional and individually aligned art services due to his longtime experience and contacts within the international art world.
+Erno Vroonen, who is fluent in 5 languages, provides professional and individually aligned art services due to his longtime experience and contacts within the international art world.